alisi1989/CLUES2-Companion/README.md

 <a name="Phase2"></a>

-## Phase-2 – Selection coefficient inference
+## Phase 2 – Selection coefficient inference

+### Relate pathway
-1 - Apply SampleBranchLengths.sh (Relate) to sample ancestral recombination graphs (ARGs) to generate Newick trees \
+1 - Apply `SampleBranchLengths.sh` (Relate) to sample ancestral recombination graphs (ARGs) and generate per-SNP Newick trees
-2 - Apply RelateToCLUES.py (CLUES2) to generate *_times.txt \
+2 - Apply `RelateToCLUES.py` (CLUES2) to convert each Newick tree into a `<rsID>_times.txt` file
-3 - Apply inference.py (CLUES2) to estimate selection coefficients and confidence intervals \
+3 - Apply `inference.py` (CLUES2) using the `<rsID>_times.txt` and derived allele frequency to estimate selection coefficients (s), confidence intervals, and P-values
-4 - Merge summary statistics, rsID, genomic coordinates, and derived allele frequency into *.tsv file \
+4 - Merge summary statistics (rsID, genomic coordinates, derived allele frequency, logLR, −log10(p), s estimates, CIs) into a single `*.tsv` file
-5 - Generate tabular and graphical outputs \
+5 - Generate tabular and graphical outputs (multi-SNP selection plots, error bars, significance markers, etc.)

+### SINGER pathway
+1 - Apply `SingerToCLUES.py` to extract per-SNP genealogical times directly from the ARGs (`.trees`) generated in Phase 1
+2 - For each SNP in the user-defined region, produce a `<rsID>_times.txt` file in the Phase-2 directory
+3 - Apply `inference.py` (CLUES2) using the `<rsID>_times.txt` and the allele frequency table from Phase 1; here, the effective population size parameter (`--N <Ne>`) is passed instead of a Relate `.coal` file
+4 - Merge summary statistics (rsID, genomic coordinates, ALT/derived frequency, logLR, −log10(p), s estimates, CIs) into a single `*.tsv` file
+5 - Generate the same integrative plots as in the Relate pathway (selection coefficients with CIs, −log10(p) intensities, SNP labels for significant variants)

+### Key difference
+- **Relate** branch: requires `.coal` file and Newick conversion before running CLUES2
+- **SINGER** branch: bypasses Newick, directly uses `.trees` to generate times via `SingerToCLUES.py`, and provides `--N` instead of `.coal`
+- Both branches produce harmonized `*.tsv` summaries and graphical outputs, ensuring a consistent user experience.

 ---